dilanalpergin/dilanalpergin.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* B.Sc in Economics, Middle East Technical University (METU), 2016
+* M.A. in Economics, University of Florida, 2021
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D Candidate in Economics, University of Florida, 2023 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
+* Aug 2016 – July 2018: Risk Management Analyst
+  * Industrial Development Bank of Turkey
-  * Duties included: Tagging issues
+  * Duties included:
-  * Supervisor: Professor Git
+   * Managing over 300 corporate portfolios for credit analysis and performance reviews.
+Monitoring and controlling credit risks in support of sustainable growth, facilitating use of Internal Ratings Based (IRB) approach to determine early warning indicators.
+Calculating Capital Adequacy Ratio by utilizing econometric models, assessing compatibility, and reporting monthly to the Executive Board.
+   * Consolidating financial statements of 2 subsidiaries and 3 associates and synthesized findings into standard report framework.

 * Fall 2015: Research Assistant
   * Github University